NamesJ/MutualCredit_DiscordBot/README.md

   ** At the moment, users can only send commands to the bot from public channels.
 Some results are sent via direct message to the calling user, but sending commands is not yet possible.
 Being able to keep all of your mutual credit commands and results from the bot in a single private channel with just yourself and the bot would keep public channels from being overwhelmed and allow for a legible and tidy personal bot history.
 * User referencing
   ** Right now account IDs are just the users usernames.
 This is certainly not the best way to do it.
 A better solution would be user IDs instead of names.
 This could then be expanded to also allow users to use *mentions* instead of typing out usernames.
+* Search features
+  ** Search functionality for finding offers based on one or more search terms (categories, keywords, etc.).
+Currently the only way to find offers is by manually requesting a list of offers for a specific account.
 * Tests
   ** There are currently no tests.
 This is... bad.